fischermatte/geolud/readme.md

 - Spring Boot
 - Angular 4
 - Bootstrap 4
-- Apikana for contract first API integration with Typescript and Java (might by replaced by swagger-codegen-maven-plugin)
+- Apikana for contract first API integration with Typescript and Java (will by replaced by swagger-codegen-maven-plugin)

 Build and run it: